Thursday, August 24, 2023

 The center back seam exists so there will be a vent in longer lengths, so it's not at all necessary here.

 There is some odd bunching at the center back seam where the hood attached to the body.
 I sewed the lining down largely by flipping it around sewing as much as I comfortably could from each center front edge toward the back center.
-Yes, this gets vert awkward very fast, but you know how much I'll go through to avoid hand stitching.
+Yes, this gets very awkward very fast, but you know how much I'll go through to avoid hand stitching.
 I still did some hand stitching on this, to sew down the open center of the lining's lower edge, and that's when I found that things didn't align perfectly between the slippery polyester lining fabric and the nubby double knit fabric.
 I eased the longer double knit into the lining gap, and it's not pretty, but it's also really very much not obvious, so I'm not worrying about it.

 I also didn't worry about making my hand stitching invisible, because, again, it's not very obvious, since it's black on black on black, and it will be behind my neck while being worn.

-I also couldn't avoid hand stitching when it came to tacking the sleeve cuff acing to the sleeves.
+I also couldn't avoid hand stitching when it came to tacking the sleeve cuff facing to the sleeves.
 The pattern instructs to tack at the seams, and, while, with the darts and top and bottom seams, that gives lots of places to do that tacking, I still decided to do a catch stitch all the way around instead.
 Yeah, I know.
 Hush.

 The pattern wants you to turn and stitch the hem.
 Since the dress showed how well this fabric presses and how invisible a regular sewing machine machine blind hem is in it, I knew from the start that I would finish this with a blind hem.